malavpanda/SudokuSolver/README.md

 ## Code Samples

-Implemented mytest.java, which basically covers the how the tokens are used, computes the result and puts in the output file
+Implemented mytest.java, which basically covers the how the tokens are used, computes the result and outputs the file

 ## Installation